J-C-V/symfony-docker/README.md

 (See also [this question on stackoverflow.com](https://stackoverflow.com/a/71735233)).

 ## Accessing the Demo from an External Device
-The external device has to be on the same local network without valid certificates.
+The external device has to be on the same local network.
 Be aware that this bypasses HTTPS security mechanisms because certificates aren't validated.
 Only use that for testing in local development!

 The demo has to be configured as such: